The Holographic Nature

 The concept of thinking in a spatial, rather than linear manner is at the very heart of holomentation.
 While the clock and calendar seem to remind us that things move in a forward, linear manner, holography teaches us that time (past, present and future) exist simultaneously.
 While Newtonian physics states "what goes up, must come down", holography teaches us that up and down are useless terms that should be replaced by inward or outward -- enfolding/unfolding.
 When you throw a ball "up" into the air, it doesn't really go up, it goes out -- away from the Earth.

-Evolution is the key word here -- developing a higher order of holographic reasoning as a race.
-A most fascinating example of this is the sense of color, which did not evolve to its present state until quite recently.
-Xenophanes knew of three colors of the rainbow only -- purple, red and yellow.
+And evolution is the key word here -- not in the sense of the word as it has been referred to as in the theory of man descending from apes -- but in developing a higher order of holographic reasoning as a race.
+A most fascinating example of this is the sense of color, which did not "evolve" to its present state until quite recently.
+Bucke mentions that Xenophanes knew of three colors of the rainbow only -- purple, red and yellow.
 Aristotle spoke of the tri-colored rainbow.
 The poets of the Iliad, Odyssey and the Bible ignore the blue color of the sky completely.
 Given that the skies in the areas of these compositions are the most vivid blue on the planet, this omission can hardly be attributed to accident.
 Etymology assures us that at the time the subsequent names for blue were all merged in the names for black.

 As it was for the evolution of color-sense, so shall it be for the evolution of holo-sense.
 Just as each of our mental faculties has its own average age for appearing from the time of birth, when a new faculty appears in a race it will be found in one individual, later in a few individuals and still later in half the members; and so on, until it permeates the race to such a degree that an individual who misses having the faculty is regarded as "deficient".